bbc/gst-roq/README.md

 ```

 For convenience, you can instead use the `roqsinkbin` element as shown below
-to set up the pipeline of `rtpquicmux`, `quicmux` and `quicsink` elements in
+to set up the pipeline of `rtpquicmux`, `quicmux` and `quicsink` elements
-an client acting as an RTP-over-QUIC sender:
+for a client acting as an RTP-over-QUIC sender:

 ```
 gst-launch-1.0 videotestsrc ! x264enc ! rtph264pay mtu=4294967295 ! roqsinkbin location="roq://198.51.100.2:4443" mode=client alpn="rtp-mux-quic-07" stream-boundary="frame"